drug-design/course/docs/chapters/protein-structure.md

 #### Classification of Protein Folds

-Most of the known proteins and protein domain folds can be classified into three major groups according to their secondary structure content: all (or mainly) &alpha;, all (or mainly) &beta;, or mixed &alpha;-&beta; folds.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/classification-protein-folds-95ecdfdf'><i class='fa fa-play' aria-hidden='true'></i></button>Most of the known proteins and protein domain folds can be classified into three major groups according to their secondary structure content: all (or mainly) &alpha;, all (or mainly) &beta;, or mixed &alpha;-&beta; folds.
 Selected examples of the three major fold types are presented in the following pages.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/protein-structure/10_4_3_0_1.png){: loading=lazy }
 #### Mainly &alpha; Folds

-Mainly-&alpha;-folds include tertiary structures and domains which primarily contain &alpha;-helices.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/mainly-alpha-folds-78a1e519'><i class='fa fa-play' aria-hidden='true'></i></button>Mainly-&alpha;-folds include tertiary structures and domains which primarily contain &alpha;-helices.
 Some examples are illustrated here:

 === "Up and Down Bundle"